What is Normative Economics?

 Positive Economics: The US Government should cut taxes for all countrymen.

-If we stop here, it would be incomplete, because, on the basis of this, a concrete policy can’t be made.
+If we stop here, it would be incomplete because, based on this, we can’t make a concrete policy.
 So, what do we need now?
-We need a statement under normative economics which will support the statement under positive economics.
+We need a statement under normative economics to support the statement under positive economics.

-Normative Economics: This move will increase the purchasing power of all citizens and they would be able to facilitate in economic growth of the country.
+Normative Economics: This move will increase the purchasing power of all citizens, and they will be able to facilitate the country’s economic growth.

 Normative Economics Example#2

-But why the economists of the UK mentioned the above statement?
+But why do the economists of the UK mention the above statement?
 There is another statement before the economists said so.
-And it is a statement which will fall under positive economics.
+And it is a statement that will fall under positive economics.

 Let’s look at the statement under positive economics.

-Positive Economics: It is reported that the percentage of foreign businesses in the UK is quite low then the US.
+Positive Economics: It is reported that the percentage of foreign businesses in the UK is quite lower than in the US.

-As we mentioned the positive economics, it has become clear why the economists of the UK have told such statement.
+As we mentioned in positive economics, it has become clear why economists of the UK have made such a statement.

 Why combinations of positive and normative economics help policymakers?

-Positive economics talks about the factual statements and analyses.
+Positive economics talks about factual statements and analyses.
 These statements either happened or are subject to verification.
 And normative economics, on the other hand, talks about what would be the next steps!
-Since one is portraying the fact and another is articulating what one should do in a given situation, the combinations of both of these help the policy makers and planners.
+Since one is portraying the fact and another is articulating what one should do in a given situation, the combinations of both of these help the policymakers and planners.

 If we present one single statement, it doesn’t make sense.
-If we know the fact, what would we do only with the fact?
-If we only present the judgment, on which we are making the judgment?
-Since positive economics help economists look directly into the statistics, they can test whether this is true for all situations.
+What would we do only with the fact if we know the fact?
+If we only present the judgment, are we making the judgment?
+Since positive economics helps economists look directly into the statisticsThe StatisticsStatistics is the science behind identifying, collecting, organizing and summarizing, analyzing, interpreting, and finally, presenting such data, either qualitative or quantitative, which helps make better and effective decisions with relevance., they can test whether this is true for all situations.
 If yes, they give their recommendations.
 If not, they change their approach and offer different suggestions.
-In both of these cases, normative economics are applied.
+In both of these cases, normative economics is applied.

-For example, workers’ wages is $5 per hour.
-This is a statement of positive economics.
-If we now say that the workers’ wages should be more than $10 per hour; it would be a statement under normative economics.
+For example, workers’ wages are $5 per hour.
+It is a statement of positive economics.
+If we now say that the workers’ wages should be more than $10 per hour, it would be a statement under normative economics.
 If we club both of these statements, it makes sense why we are combining the fact and the judgment on the fact.

 This has been a guide to what is Normative Economics?
-We also discuss normative economics examples and how it is related to positive economics.
+We also discuss normative economics examples related to positive economics.
 You may also have read through these other articles on Economics –